Grateful For The Dead

 “Okay Camus, no one asked your opinion.”

-“Or in other words, enlightenment through suffering . . .
-You know Voltaire,” Walter said rubbing his chin, “everyone pins you as optimism’s adversary, but I believe you’re actually one of its biggest advocates.
-You just believe optimism shouldn’t be blind and idle, but instead the fertilizer for our gardens.
-Only through the shit of life can we grow a new perspective on it.
+“Or in other words...”
+Walter rubbed his chin “...enlightenment through suffering . . .
+You know Voltaire, everyone pins you as optimism’s adversary, but I actually believe you’re one of its biggest advocates.
+You just believe optimism shouldn’t be blind and idle, but instead be the fertilizer for our gardens.
+Because only through the shit of life can we grow a new perspective on it.
 And while I’m not certain of anything anymore, I am certain of this: insanity certainly hasn’t been boring.
 So cheers to you Monsieur Arouet, or shall I say, santé!”

 Sat upon the ground, leaning against a marbled wall, Walter raised his CamelBak backpack to the statue like a hobo raising a flask, then stuck the straw in his mouth and sucked the last of his whiskey-water mixture down.